 Although companies are looking at using ai in recruitment automation, recruiters seem to have preferences in terms of the automation they want to see and automation they may want to avoid.

-Recruiters spent majority of time in sourcing candidates.
+Recruiters spent the majority of their time sourcing candidates.
 They could be using job boards or social media channels to source candidates.
 46% of the survey respondents have said they would like to see candidate sourcing automated.

-Using AI for resume screening can save huge amount of time.
-Resume screening is another everyday task where recruiters spend huge amount of time.
-Recruitment automation report indicates that 31% of the recruiters said they would like to see resume screening automated.
+Using AI for resume screening can save a huge amount of time.
+Resume screening is another everyday task where recruiters spend a huge amount of time.
+The recruitment automation report indicates that 31% of the recruiters said they would like to see resume screening automated.

-Although most recruiters want majority of their daily tasks automated, they feel tasks like interviewing and offer negotiations cannot be automated.
-Recruiters felt personal level engagement is required for both offer negotiations and interviewing.
+Although most recruiters want most of their daily tasks automated, they feel that tasks like interviewing and offering negotiations cannot be automated.
+Recruiters felt personal level engagement is required for both offer negotiations and interviews.

 With the rise of AI for recruiting, there is a lot of buzz around intelligent recruiting automation.
-Companies are looking at technologies like AI, ML, NLP to automate most of their recruiting tasks.
-Majority of recruiters seem to look at AI recruiting tools for smart assistance than seeing it as threat.
-Hence, 30% of the recruiting teams are planning to spend on recruitment automation in coming year.
-Also, recruitment automation improves candidate experience.
-Good candidate experience registers with user.
-It ultimately helps in improving brand value of a company.
+Companies are looking for recruitment automation software with technologies like AI, ML, NLP to automate most of their recruiting tasks.
+The majority of recruiters seem to look at AI recruiting tools for smart assistance than seeing it as a threat.
+Hence, 30% of the recruiting teams are planning to spend on recruitment automation in the coming year.
+Also, recruitment automation improves the candidate experience.
+Good candidate experience registers with the user.
+It ultimately helps in improving the brand value of a company.